 You may want to ask if our homemade dog food recipe is right for your dog.

-The vet will also establish if your dog is lacking certain nutrients and recommend a specific type of food in case of allergies.
+The vet will also establish if your dog lacks certain nutrients and recommend a specific type of food in case of allergies.

-Pay attention to any significant changes that may signal discomfort or pain, and establish periodical visits to the veterinary may prevent important health hazards.
+Pay attention to any significant changes that may signal discomfort or pain, and establishing periodical visits to the veterinary may prevent important health hazards.

-Understanding the particular needs of different dog breeds can also help owners in establishing healthy eating and exercise patterns, as well as an ideal grooming schedule.
+Understanding the particular needs of different dog breeds can also help owners establish healthy eating and exercise patterns and an ideal grooming schedule.

-While some dogs can benefit from keeping their fur short, for others it can be a cause of dry skin, so knowing the difference can help avoid problems.
+While some dogs can benefit from keeping their fur short, it can cause dry skin for others, so knowing the difference can help avoid problems.

-If you have any concerns surrounding your dog’s habits or general wellbeing, don’t hesitate to visit your vet.
+Don’t hesitate to visit your vet if you have any concerns about your dog’s habits or general well-being.